 From a list of sixteen potential architects, Lombard Conrad Architects was chosen to complete the building of the Morrison Center.
 Upon being chosen, Ernest Lombard wrote a letter to Velma Morrison in appreciation for being given the opportunity.
 As a Boise local for many years, Lombard was very excited to be able to put his mark on such a landmark.
 He stated to Velma, “This is a very important and special project to me and to the community.
 The opportunity to be involved in such a project comes along once in a life time”.
 Chosen to take on the project in late 1979, groundbreaking would not take place until October 12th, 1981, and it would take Lombard Conrad Architects four more years to complete in early 1984.

-The Morrison Center was built in a modern style, and works with the style of the surrounding buildings mainly in conjunction with the use of brick.
+The Morrison Center was built in an international style, and works with the style of the surrounding buildings mainly in conjunction with the use of brick.
 However, a lighter brick was chosen as compared to the darker brick the rest of the University buildings used.
 The brick is laid in a modern design style, with various areas laying the brick in a vertical pattern, rather than a horizontal pattern.
 Along with brick, exposed concrete can also be seen throughout the building.
 This building opened up doors for more buildings completed by Lombard-Conrad Architects, including the Wells Fargo Building downtown.
 Local openings of the building reflect on the modern style of the building, stating that due to budget restraints, the architects were more worried about getting the building done and opened, rather than focus on excessive detail.
 However, other critics state that the purpose the Morrison Center gives to our community is far more important than how the building looks.
 As a fun element to the exterior of the building, the Morrison Center from above resembles the shape of the state of Idaho.
 5

 The Velma V. Morrison Center for the Preforming Arts opened April 7th, 1984 with its first production: My Fair Lady.
 On the first night, the 2,066 seat theater was sold out, and it would continue to be a packed house for all ten performances.
 My Fair Lady brought in $171,500 to the endowment fund for the Morrison Center.
 The Morrison Center complied with the public and the universities hopes for a place in which theater, music, and dance could be enjoyed by all with over 60 performances in its first year.
 Today, the Velma V. Morrison Center continues to be one of Boise’s premiere performing arts center, hosting not only local productions, but national as well.
 6